hasindupma/React-Starter/README.md

 React Starter
 =====================

-A minimal starter kit for react based project.
+React is front end library developed by Facebook.
+It's used for handling view layer for web and mobile apps.
+ReactJS allows us to create reusable UI components.
+It is currently one of the most popular JavaScript libraries and it has strong foundation and large community behind it.
+This is a minimal starter kit for react based project.

 ### Usage